Why Is My French Bulldog Growling? Top 8 Reasons

 This can result in growling or other vocalizations as a way to express their displeasure.
 For instance, if you’re petting another dog and not giving your Frenchie attention, they may growl at you and the other dog to convey their discontent.

-French bulldog standing next to a corgi
+French Bulldog standing next to a Corgi

 Trying to show dominance